gitfrage/guitarspecs/README.md

 Walnut 		| bright 	| medium | T/B/N 	| gray, attractive
 Wenge 		| bright 	| heavy  | T/B/N/F 	| dark

 ¹ Sound:  the diagram for effects on tone stands mainly for acoustic instruments and NOT for solid body guitars, where other components have much larger impact on sound.
-Thus, a mahogany electric guitar can sound bright, despite the representations below.
+Thus, a mahogany electric guitar can sound bright despite the representations below.
 ² Weight may vary for the same variety.
 ³ Used for: T - Body Top | B - Body | N - neck | F - fretboards